tinko26/ao/docs/api/src/ao/ao_avl.h.md

 ## `ao_avl_assert`

+```c
+void ao_avl_assert(ao_avl_t * x);
+```

-Check whether a tree is valid in linear time.
+Checks whether a tree is valid in linear time.
 This function traverses the tree top-down and checks, whether the relevant properties are maintained.
 If that is not the case, the function triggers a runtime assertion failure.
 It is therefore useful in debugging scenarios.
 However, the function is implemented recursively, which violates a common rule in embedded software engineering.

-```c
-void ao_avl_assert(ao_avl_t * x);
-```

 ## `ao_avl_insert`

-Insert a node into a tree in logarithmic time.

 ```c
 void ao_avl_insert(ao_avl_t * x, ao_avl_node_t * n);
 ```

+Inserts a node into a tree in logarithmic time.

 ## `ao_avl_is_empty`

-Check whether a tree is empty in constant time.

 ```c
 #define ao_avl_is_empty(x)
 ```

+Checks whether a tree is empty in constant time.

 ## `ao_avl_max`
 ## `ao_avl_min`

-Get the maximum or minimum node, respectively, of a tree in logarithmic time.
-Thereby, the maximum node is the rightmost node and the minimum node is the leftmost node in the tree.
-Both functions return `NULL`, if the tree is empty.

 ```c
 ao_avl_node_t * ao_avl_max(ao_avl_t * x);
 ao_avl_node_t * ao_avl_min(ao_avl_t * x);
 ```

+Gets the maximum or minimum node, respectively, of a tree in logarithmic time.
+Thereby, the maximum node is the rightmost node and the minimum node is the leftmost node in the tree.
+Both functions return `NULL`, if the tree is empty.

 ## `ao_avl_remove`

-Remove a node from a tree in logarithmic time.

 ```c
 void ao_avl_remove(ao_avl_t * x, ao_avl_node_t * n);
 ```

+Removes a node from a tree in logarithmic time.